Exercise from home may ease IBD symptoms and boost Well-Being

 Summary

-This study tests whether a 12-week home-based exercise program can improve quality of life for adults with inflammatory bowel disease (IBD), including Crohn's disease and ulcerative colitis.
-Participants will use a smartphone app to follow guided physical activities.
-The goal is to see if remote exercise is a practical way to reduce fatigue, anxiety, and other symptoms.
+This study looks at whether a 12-week remote exercise program can improve quality of life for people with inflammatory bowel disease (IBD), including Crohn's disease and ulcerative colitis.
+About 72 adults with IBD will use a smartphone app to follow guided physical activities at home.
+The goal is to see if this approach is practical and helps reduce fatigue, anxiety, and other symptoms.

 Get updates